A lawyer shall act with reasonable diligence and promptness in representing a client.

 Diligence and Zeal

 This rule nominally replaces the lawyer’s obligation to represent a client “zealously”–which was previously set forth in Canon 7 of the former Louisiana Code of Professional Responsibility–with an obligation to act diligently and promptly.
 Nevertheless, a Louisiana lawyer often justifies the lawyer’s professional conduct by reference to the perceived obligation to represent clients zealously.
 Moreover, the official comments to ABA Model Rule 1.3 state that a lawyer should act with “commitment and dedication to the interests of the client and with zeal in advocacy on the client’s behalf.”
 See ABA Model Rules of Prof’l Conduct r 1.3 cmt.
 1 (2002).
 Thus, while the duty of “zealous representation,” per se, does not appear in the current Louisiana Rules of Professional Conduct, it is a phrase often used by Louisiana lawyers.
-(Unfortunately, a lawyer may invoke the refrain of “zealous representation” in an effort to justify unprofessional and uncivil conduct.); In re Hollis, 201 So.3d 891 (La.
-2016) (lawyer was found to have violated Rule 1.3 by neglecting a legal matter and allowing the client’s claim prescribe).
+(Unfortunately, a lawyer may invoke the refrain of “zealous representation” in an effort to justify unprofessional and uncivil conduct.); In re Hickan, 296 So.
+3d 1036 (La.
+2020) (finding that lawyer violated Rule 1.3 by failing to inform client that the wrong party was sued and allowing client’s claim to prescribe); In re Hollis, 201 So.3d 891 (La.
+2016) (finding that lawyer violated Rule 1.3 by neglecting a legal matter and allowing the client’s claim prescribe).